akshell/docs/guide/using.rst

 -------------

 The core APIs are rather low-level, just like system calls in common operation systems.
-Here the zest of Akshell emerge: you could :func:`include <include>` code of other applications into your application, :func:`use <use>` them as libraries. `ak`_ is the basic Akshell library; it provides general JavaScript goodies and a
+Here the zest of Akshell emerge: you can :func:`include <include>` code of other applications into your application, :func:`use <use>` them as libraries. `ak`_ is the basic Akshell library; it provides general JavaScript goodies and a